‘National Enquirer’ Reportedly Killed 12 Stories About Donald Trump Affairs And Sexual Misconduct Allegations

-Donald Trump was rocked this week by the allegations that he paid off two women claiming they had affairs with him — and there may be a dozen more women silenced to help protect Trump, a new report claims.
+Donald Trump was rocked this week by allegations that he paid off two women claiming they had affairs with him — and there may have been a dozen more women silenced to help protect Trump, a new report claims.

-On Tuesday, Trump’s personal lawyer and fixer Michael Cohen pleaded guilty to several federal charges, including campaign finance violations for hush money payments to adult film star Stormy Daniels and Playboy model Karen McDougal.
-Though these allegations were known for many months, Cohen’s guilty plea directly implicated Donald Trump for the first time, as Cohen said he made them on Trump’s order.
+On Tuesday, Trump’s former lawyer Michael Cohen pleaded guilty to several federal charges, including campaign finance violations for hush money payments to adult film star Stormy Daniels and Playboy model Karen McDougal.
+Though these allegations have been circulating publicly for many months, Cohen’s guilty plea directly implicated Donald Trump for the first time, as Cohen said he made them on Trump’s order.

-McDougal’s story was kept quiet with the help of the National Enquirer, which paid McDougal for her story about the affair with Trump, which was never published.
-The Mail on Sunday reported that there are many, many more stories about Trump affairs the National Enquirer had its hands on that stayed hidden.
+McDougal’s story was kept quiet with the help of the National Enquirer, which paid McDougal for her story about the affair with Trump — a story that was never published.
+The Mail on Sunday reported that there are many, many more stories about Trump affairs the National Enquirer had its hands on that were subsequently buried.

 “It was the dossier to end all dossiers,” a source said about the information the magazine had on Trump.
 “There were stories on Trump stretching back to the 1970s and his first marriage to Ivana.
 No one was shocked that he’s a serial philanderer, we all knew that, but it was the volume of damaging stories against him that was staggering.
 We had Trump nailed.”